Kunming, China aiaat@vip.163.com

 Hong Kong Polytechnic University, HKSAR, China

-Prof. Weidong Chen
+Weidong Chen

-Shanghai Jiaotong University, China
+Shanghai Jiao Tong University, China

-Prof. Dan Zhang
+Prof. Hong Zhang

 Prof. Tor Aulin